codelingo/docs/docs/concepts/CLQL.md

 # Lexicons

-CodeLingo Query Language (CLQL) queries are statements of Facts about a domain of knowledge such as an AST.
-Those Facts come from Lexicons, for example, an AST lexicon provides Facts about the syntatic structure of a codebase which we can then query to identify complex patterns.
+CodeLingo Query Language (CLQL) queries are statements of Facts about a domain of knowledge (e.g. an AST).
+In the case of an AST lexicon, the lexicon provides Facts about the syntatic structure of a codebase, which can then be queried to identify arbitrary patterns in code.

 There are currently three domains of knowledge Lexicon types support: